Disc parking: United Kingdom

-In the United Kingdom the availability of disc parking varies between local council districts.
+In the United Kingdom the availability of disc parking varies between local government districts.
 Where it is offered, parking discs with the branding of the local council are available to the public.
 In most cases using a parking disc which isn't the one issued in that district is acceptable.

 Although some local authorities such as those in Cumbria accept a piece of paper with the arrival time written on it, others such as Pendle do not.

+Parking discs are also used in conjunction with a blue badge in certain contexts, where a time limit applies.